impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 }
 ```

 This test is similar to the previous test, except this time we set a non-empty value for `RBENV_ROOT` and assert that that value is used as the output for the `root` command.
-We leave `HOME` blank because `HOME` is only needed to help construct `RBENV_ROOT` if `RBENV_ROOT` doesn't already exist, again according to [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L54).
+We leave `HOME` blank because `HOME` is only needed to help construct `RBENV_ROOT` if `RBENV_ROOT` doesn't already exist, again according to [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L54){:target="_blank" rel="noopener"}.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Next test: